 Addressing fine motor control concerns

 Unfortunately, designers can often overlook people with fine motor problems with their eCommerce accessibility efforts.
-These individuals have unique needs to address, such as difficulty clicking on small buttons or form fields that are close together.
-It’s recommended to leave at least 2 mm between each box.
+These individuals have unique needs to address, such as difficulty clicking on small buttons or form fields placed close together.
+Best practices recommend you leave at least 2 mm between each box.

 Individuals with these health concerns also benefit from keyboard access.
 Include shortcuts that allow for navigation on your menus, radio buttons, and form fields.